 Vincent N. Parrillo is professor of sociology at William Paterson University, where he twice received the Faculty Achievement Award for Distinguished Scholarship and Creative Expression.
 He is the author of two historical novels: Guardians of the Gate and its sequel, Defenders of Freedom, both about Ellis Island, its staff and immigrants.

 In addition, Vince is executive producer, writer and narrator of five award-winning PBS television documentaries: Silk City Artists and Musicians; Ellis Island: Gateway to America; Smokestacks and Steeples: A Portrait of Paterson; Gaetano Federici: The Sculptor Laureate of Paterson; and Paterson and Its People.
 An internationally recognized expert of immigration and Fulbright scholar, Vince has given talks at more than 100 universities in Asia, Europe and North America.
-He is General Editor of the Encyclopedia of Social Problems (Sage) and has also published numerous articles and textbooks on immigration and diversity, some of them translated into nine languages.
+He is General Editor of the Encyclopedia of Social Problems (Sage) and has also published numerous textbooks on immigration and diversity, some of them translated into four languages (Chinese, Korean, Italian, Vietnamese).

 His scholarly articles have appeared in such journals as Social Science Journal, Sociological Forum, Journal of Comparative Family Studies, and Small Group Behavior (2013), and some of them have been published in nine languages (Chinese, Czech, German, Italian, Japanese, Korean, Polish, Romanian, or Vietnamese).
 Recipient of the 2013 William Paterson University Faculty Achievement Award for Scholarship and Creative Expression, his current research took him to Albania and Bosnia (May 2012), Kazakhstan (May 2013), Romania and Poland (May 2014).
 He is a past vice president of the Eastern Sociological Society (ESS) and a past ESS Robin M. Williams, Jr. Distinguished Lecturer.